 The door is gas-spring driven, which is essentially the same mechanism as the hatchback of most mini-vans on the road today.
 It’s familiar to us because we use gas springs on vandal shields or access panels of signs.

-The artist intention of the design is that the trailer serves as a resonance chamber, broadcasting the sound out of the opening created by the gullwing door.
+Janet Zweig’s intention is that the trailer serves as a resonance chamber, broadcasting the sound out of the opening created by the gullwing door.